veit/python-basics-tutorial/docs/libs/install.rst

 .. warning::
    Never install anything with ``pip`` into the global Python, not even with the ``--user`` flag.
-Always use :ref:`virtual-environments`.
+Always use :ref:`venv`.
 This way you avoid contaminating your Python installation with libraries that you install and then forget about.
 Every time you need to do something new, you should create a new virtual environment.
 This will also avoid library conflicts between different projects.

 .. tip::
    We recommend that you configure ``pip`` so that it is not possible to install